5. TCU Horned Frogs

 I'm a little worried about the secondary, but the front seven looks to be really solid.

 Boise State may be able to blast the secondary with Kellen Moore and company.
-But The defense has a hole.
+But "not so fast!"
+The defense has a hole.
 It's a small one, but it's there.

 The defense didn't get to the quarterback very well at all.
 A top 30 defense is good, and it'll improve over the offseason, but I smell an upset.